SylviaOne/Repo-hub/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## Where do you learn to make banana splits?
+At sundae school.